jackyzha0/jackyzha0.github.io/content/thoughts/Jestermaxxing.md

 ## Playfulness vs Epistemic Traps
 C. Thi Nguyen on [Playfulness vs Epistemic Traps](https://philpapers.org/archive/NGUPVE.pdf)

 [[thoughts/play|Play]] is done for its own sake.
-We play because playing is fun, pleasurable, or satisfying, not because we want some kind of product or outcome ([[thoughts/The Grasshopper#Terminology|autotelic behaviour]]).
+We play because playing is fun, pleasurable, or satisfying, not because we want some kind of product or outcome ([[thoughts/The Grasshopper, Games, Life and Utopia#Terminology|autotelic behaviour]]).
 It involves a sort of shifting of perspectives, or stepping outside one's normal rules and roles -- and stepping into other ones.

 Intellectual playfulness, loosely, is the disposition to try out new ideas, perspectives and systems of thought (involves perspective shifting) for the sheer joy of it (autotelic).
 It is a disposition to explore ideas for the value of exploration itself.